constretto/constretto-core/README.md

 * Improved support for Junit 4.X after refactoring the [JUnit Rule](https://github.com/junit-team/junit/wiki/Rules) [ConstrettoRule](constretto-test/src/main/java/org/constretto/test/ConstrettoRule.java) added in 2.0.4 to be used as a @ClassRule.
   As a consequence the constretto-test-junit4 module has been merged into the constretto-test module.
   Look at the [example](#using-the-constrettorule-in-a-junit-test) for details
 * LDAP configuration support.
-You can add configuration either by using DSN or by providing a LDAP search
+You can add configuration either by using DSN or by providing a LDAP search.
+[Example](#using-the-ldapconfigurationstore)
     * NOTE: Constretto will not close or even handle LDAP connection issues for you.
-The ease usage with Spring LDAP and other third-party libraries
+The will make it easier to integrate with Spring LDAP or other third-party libraries
 * Dropped support for Spring 2.X in favour of the latest Spring 3.2 release.
 * The reconfigure() call on the [ConstrettoConfiguration](constretto-api/src/main/java/org/constretto/ConstrettoConfiguration.java) interface has been deprecated as it is not thread-safe.
     * It will be completely removed in the next release